Josie Rizal: Creation and gameplay

-In Tekken 7
+Appearances

 Josie was a big crybaby from a young age, unlike her parents who were fans of martial arts.
 They insisted she also train in martial arts, which she initially refuses, but eventually she reluctantly agrees to her parents' expectations.
 However, she is unable to get over her crybaby nature whilst she undergoes training in kickboxing.

 After Josie grew more accustomed to her training, she became a professional kickboxer and a model to help get her household's finances on track, until a large typhoon struck their home.
 When the Mishima Zaibatsu sends the Tekken Force, to give relief aids to the typhoon victims in her ravaged country, Josie aspires to become the member of the Tekken Force.
-She eventually decides to join the Tekken Force by taking an employment examination.
+She eventually decides to join the Tekken Force by taking an employment examination during The King of Iron Fist Tournament 7.
+Unfortunately, her opponent in the final exam is actually a Tekken Force bear officer named Kuma.
+Nevertheless, despite having realized the other participants quit the exams due to Kuma, Josie have no choice to fight him, in order to complete her qualification to Tekken Force.

 Reception

-Josie has received mixed reception, as noted by Kotaku.
-Filipino poet Adonis Durado criticized Josie, stating "The problem with Josie Rizal’s character is too obvious: it doesn’t have any trace of Filipino-ness-neither in her physical attributes nor in her outfit."
-Durado also questioned the lack of arnis sticks in her attacks.
-Similarly, IGN staff writer Kenn Leandre was critical of the character, questioning "Even if one is going to create a token character from The Philippines, the least you could do is create someone that looks like he or she came from the streets of Manila or Palawan.
-Is it too hard to do?"
-Leandre also lambasts her name for being similar to José Rizal.

-A professor of the University of the Philippines criticized Josie, claiming she does not look Filipino, telling Bandai Namco "You have all the money in the world.
-All it takes is simple research."

-Despite the mixed reception, shortly after Josie was introduced to the public on March 29, 2015, she became a trending topic on Twitter with many Filipino fans expressing generally positive reactions.
-Director Katsuhiro Harada also claimed that 90-percent of the feedback on Josie was positive upon reveal.

-In a review of Tekken 7, Matt S. of Digitally Downloaded singled out Josie as a character they really like in the game, and described her legs as "sexy."